Natalie Rogers (politician): Therapy

 A licensed family and marriage therapist, Rogers has had her own private practice, has worked for Sonoma County, and has worked in mental health at Kaiser Permanente.

 Personal life

 Rogers grew up in Marin County, California, living for a time in public housing.
 Her father was an operating engineer and union member, while her mother was a maintenance worker.
 Her sister died by suicide when Natalie was 15, leading her to pursue a degree in psychology at Sonoma State University.
 She moved to Santa Rosa after several years in Texas, and earned her master's degree and therapy license.
-She remarried in 2017 and has eight children in her blended familly.
+She remarried in 2017 and has eight children in her blended family.